optimiser4/websitecategorizationapi/README.md

 Customers might not be pleased if you alter the taxonomy used by your classifier because it will have an impact on the data they have previously categorised or the platform they use.
 For instance, they might need to alter navigation menus that may have been created using the taxonomy directly.

-A different, products-focused taxonomy might be more suited if your website is primarily focused on online sales.
+A different, products-focused [taxonomies](https://pypi.org/project/websiteclassificationapi/) might be more suited if your website is primarily focused on online sales.
 The ones from Google that are the most well-known in this section are:

 https://www.google.com/basepages/producttype/taxonomy.en-US.txt

-Product categories and subcategories are how Google's product taxonomy is organized, making it simple to organize your material.
+Product categories and subcategories are how Google's [product classification taxonomy](https://medium.com/product-categorization/product-categorization-introduction-d62bb92e8515) is organized, making it simple to organize your material.
 It has various "Tiers" or depth levels.
 Since the taxonomy has more than 1000 (sub)categories, you'll probably discover the appropriate one for your products.

 ## Models for machine learning

 You must first gather a substantial amount of top-notch training data before you can begin to create a supervised machine learning model for automated website classification.
 The more training data you have, the more relevant and diverse they are, and the more accurate and dependable your model will be.
 It is advised that you devote the majority of your time and resources on this stage of the procedure.

-The gathering of training data for website classification can be done in a variety of methods.
+The gathering of training data for website classification can be done in a variety of methods, often using advanced [math](https://www.boplnachhilfe.de/) and datascience method.
 Utilizing pre-existing datasets from various organizations or other third parties is one option.
 Additionally, you can independently browse websites and compile their material into a dataset using the existing web-crawling tools.

 Another choice is to manually curate a dataset by opening websites that relate to your use case and classifying them using either your own custom taxonomy or a taxonomy from Google, Facebook, or the IAB.